pdfernhout/High-Performance-Organizations-Reading-List/README.md

 https://www.amazon.com/gp/product/0738213888/

 "In the past decade, depression rates have skyrocketed, and one in four Americans suffer from major depression at some point in their lives.
 Where have we gone wrong?
 Dr. Stephen Ilardi sheds light on our current predicament and reminds us that our bodies were never designed for the sleep-deprived, poorly nourished, frenzied pace of twenty-first century life.
 Inspired by the extraordinary resilience of aboriginal groups like the Kaluli of Papua New Guinea, Dr. Ilardi prescribes an easy-to-follow, clinically proven program that harks back to what our bodies were originally made for and what they continue to need with these six components:
-* Brain Food  [supplement with Omega 3s; rememember your brain is mostly fat]
+* Brain Food  [supplement with Omega 3s; remember your brain is mostly fat]
 * Don't Think, Do [avoid excessive rumination by doing things]
 * Antidepressant Exercise [aerobic exercise is medicine]
 * Let There Be Light [get natural sunlight and supplement as needed with vitamin D3]